echua3/course-sentiment-analyzer/README.md

 do `npm install react-scripts`

-In the server src/server directory Run `npm start` to create an instance of a local host Make sure in the package.json the instance of "scripts": { "start": "react-scripts start", "build": "react-scripts build", "test": "react-scripts test", "eject": "react-scripts eject" }, Is there to make sure that npm start is converted into npm react-scripts start
+In the server src/server directory Run `npm start` to create an instance of a local host Make sure in the package.json the instance of "scripts": { "start": "react-scripts start", "build": "react-scripts build", "test": "react-scripts test", "eject": "react-scripts eject" },
+Is there to make sure that npm start is converted into npm react-scripts start

-If not add it or run `npm react-scipts start`
+If not add it or run `npm react-scripts start`

 <!-- USAGE EXAMPLES -->